A divergence preserving cut finite element method for Darcy flow: Introduction

 Recently we proposed a macro-element partitioning of the mesh and could show that, in a cut finite element discretization of a coupled bulk-surface problem, stabilization could be applied more restrictively without losing control of the condition number \cite{LaZa21}.
-In this work we show that applying the ghost penalty stabilization only on interior edges of macro-elements reduce and localize spurious velocities to few macro-elements in the interface or the boundary region.
-In order to preserve the optimal approximation of the divergence in the unfitted setting, for the considered element pairs, we propose a modification of the stabilization terms for the pressure.
-Combining the macro-element strategy with the proposed stabilization terms yields a discretization for which the resulting errors in the divergence are of the same order as when the unstabilized method is used, with the advantage that the linear system is well-posed and the system matrix has bounded condition number, independently of how the interface cuts through the mesh.
+In this work we show that applying the ghost penalty stabilization only on interior edges of macro-elements reduce and localize errors in the divergence to few macro-elements in the interface or the boundary region.
+In order to preserve the optimal approximation of the divergence in the unfitted setting, for the considered element pairs, we propose a modification of the stabilization term for the pressure.
+Combining the macro-element strategy with the new stabilization terms yields a discretization for which the resulting errors in the divergence are of the same order as when the unstabilized method is used, with the advantage that the linear system is well-posed.
+The condition number of the system matrix scales with mesh size as it does for fitted finite element discretizations, independently of how the interface cuts through the mesh.

+In this paper, we restrict our numerical scheme and the a priori analysis to the case where the mesh is fitted to the external boundary but the interface can cut through the mesh arbitrarily.
+Essential boundary conditions are imposed strongly while interface conditions are imposed weakly.
+We derive a priori error estimates for the proposed CutFEM with the element pairs $\RT_k\times Q_k$, $k\geq 0$ and the new stabilization terms.
+We utilize some results from~\cite{puppi2021cut}.

 \textbf{Outline:} In Section \ref{sec:model} we introduce the interface model problem and its weak formulation.
 We also set the notation we will use.
-In Section \ref{sec:Nummeth} we present two cut finite element discretizations, one based on the standard ghost penalty terms and one based on new stabilization terms for the pressure.
-We show that the second method preserves the divergence-free property of the considered elements.
+In Section \ref{sec:Nummeth} we present two cut finite element discretizations, one based on the standard ghost penalty terms and one based on a new stabilization term for the pressure.
+We show that the second method, with the new stabilization term, preserves the divergence-free property of the considered elements.
+In Section~\ref{sec:analysis} we derive a priori error estimates for this method.
 In Section \ref{sec:numex} we present numerical experiments and results.
 Finally, in Section \ref{sec:conclusion} we summarize our findings.